EffectOrientedProgramming/book/Chapters/02_Introduction.md

 This is not a comprehensive Scala 3 book.
 For that we recommend [Programming in Scala 3]().
 We will, however, introduce the subset of the Scala 3 language features that we use in the book.
+(Also, we might describe why we're using Scala 3.
+But that might not be necessary).

 ## How to use this book